Pwntus/mic-workshops/docs/content/workshop-4/520-vuex.md

 All we need to do is to provide it the correct configurations to know which Cognito instance to use.
 Luckily, this is already to for you in this workshop.

-If you open `mic-workshops/workshops/04/.env` you'll see this:
+If you open `.env` you'll see this:

 ```
 VUE_APP_USER_POOL_ID=eu-west-1_jKaY6EGjT